tsleng93/SchoolReopeningStrategies/README.md

 To generate the underlying data and plots for the sensitivity analyses (Supplementary Figures S2-S4), users should run the code 'sensitivity_analyses.m'

-To generate the underlying data and plots for Supplementary Figuure 5, users should run the code 'suppfigure_K.m'.
+To generate the underlying data and plots for Supplementary Figure 5, users should run the code 'suppfigure_K.m'.